 Install an SSL Certificate

 cPanel servers rely on AutoSSL to maintain Comodo-signed, domain-validated (DV) SSL certificates.
 Without server management software, you’ll need to manage SSLs manually or with external tools.
-There are many websites that will create SSL for you (e.g. SSLforFree.com) but we cannot speak for their reputation.
-We recommend installing Certbot to produce and automate SSLs.
-Then ensure all traffic is forced to port 443 (HTTPS).
+There are many websites that will create SSL’s for you such as letsencrypt.org.
+But, you can also purchase SSL certificates from AMP if needed.

 Security HTTP Headers and Subresource Integrity (SRI)

-Security HTTP headers and SRI assist your SSL with protecting your visitors privacy and from cross-site scripting (XSS).
+Security HTTP headers and SRI assist your SSL with protecting your visitor’s privacy and from cross-site scripting (XSS).
 Start with Strict-Transport-Security (HSTS) to enforce SSL usage within browsers and Referrer-Policy to sterilize user input to analytics software.
 Then slowly work on Content-Security-Policy (CSP).

-Submitting your website for preloading at Hstspreload.org isn’t required or recommended for websites that aren’t pro-actively maintained.
+Submitting your website for preloading at Hstspreload.org isn’t required or recommended for websites that aren’t proactively maintained.
 It’s still a good practice to use the web application to check your HSTS header.

-Consider an Anti-Virus Scanner
+Install an Anti-Virus Scanner

 Does your web application allow users to upload files?
-If so, you should have an AV scanner check those files for malware signatures upon upload and periodically afterwards as changes occur.
-We recommend ClamAV or ImunifyAV FREE.
+If so, you should have an AV scanner check those files for malware signatures upon upload and periodically afterward as changes occur.
+Here are some popular options: